-China's currency intervention as an export subsidy.
-As Chairman Ben Bernanke indicated in his highly publicized speech in Beijing last month, in connection with the first Strategic Economic Dialogue, China's exchange rate intervention clearly represents an effective subsidy (to exports, as well as an import barrier) in economic terms.
+China's currency intervention as an export subsidy and/or as a violation of the provision in Article XV (4) that member countries "shall not, by exchange action, frustrate the intent of the provisions of the Agreement."
+As Chairman Ben Bernanke indicated in his highly publicized speech in Beijing in December 2006, in connection with the first Strategic Economic Dialogue, China's exchange rate intervention clearly represents an effective subsidy (to exports, as well as an import barrier) in economic terms.
 It should be addressed as such.
-13
+15